DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/10_futurology.md

 4K displays for mobile devices will push display resolution <!--just read this comment elsewhere: '4K is all the buzz today, but clearly 16K is on the horizon' ^Miriam-->

 possible anti-cloud/anti-obsolescence backlash - for example in the creation and maintenance of personal

+cost pressure will cause moving from paper to electronic: push in Non-Western countries (BRIC), institutional budget cuts, shrinking number of commercial publishers.
+Like with the transition from brick-and-mortar travel agencies to online travel booking, or from brick-and-mortar retail to e-commerce, this will not necessarily be driven by customer convenience but by pure economic pressure.
+(Also consider higher mobility/more commuting/less disposable square meters/lower consumption budgets for book buyers as external pressure factors.)

 ## Reading culture